MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 ---
 # The Business Central Administration Center

 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] provides a portal for administrators to perform administrative tasks for a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
-Here, administrators can view and work with production and sandbox environments for the tenant, set up upgrade notifications, and view telemetry for events on the tenant.
+Here, administrators can view and work with production and sandbox environments for the tenant, set up update notifications, and view telemetry for events on the tenant.

 > [!div class="mx-imgBorder"]
 > ![Business Central Admin Center](../developer/media/business_central_admin_center.png)